strong-type-systems/libregraphicsmeeting/current/2025/venues.md

 ## Main Venue: [Karl-Bröger-Zentrum](https://www.karl-broeger-zentrum.de/)

-The Karl-Bröger-Zentrum is just a 5-minute walk from the main station and the city center.
+The Karl-Bröger-Zentrum is just a 5-minute walk from the central station and the city center.
 See the [map below](#orientation).

 <img class="block-image" src="{{rootPath}}/img/KBZ-combined-small.jpeg" alt="Main Hall Karl-Bröger-Zentrum" />